piotrekkr/salesforce-archivist/README.md

 ```

 > [!TIP]
-> Depending on the amount of files and download size, commands can take long time.
+> Depending on the amount of files and download size, operations can take long time.
 You should probably use
-> some terminal multiplexer like `tmux` or `screen` when running this tool on production.
+> some terminal multiplexer like `tmux` or `screen` when running this tool on production VM.

 ### Plain Python